caiomattos/doublestress/README.md

 # Double Stress

-This repo contains the scripts used to generate the data and figures for the paper "Double stress of waterlogging and drought drives forest-savanna coexistence" ([doi]).
+This repo contains the scripts used to generate the data and figures for the paper "Double stress of waterlogging and drought drives forest-savanna coexistence" PNAS (2023) ([10.1073/pnas.2301255120]).

 ## Authors and affiliations